 - your exam admission ticket – to enter the test room

-- items related to your CFA calculator such as loose batteries + a screwdriver if needed, but also the calculator case and keystroke card
+- items related to your calculator such as loose batteries + a screwdriver if needed, but also the calculator case and keystroke card

 - No. 2 or HB pencils – sharpen them the day before the exam!